scatyf3/apply_hardware_design_hw/docs/common/vitis_build.md

 ## Building the project manually
 Once you have written the design files for the Vitis IP, you can create the project either manually or via a script.
-For the manual method using the example `vmult_vitis` as before:
+For the manual method, the steps for the example `vmult_vitis` are as follows.
+You can modify them for any other project.

 * Launch Vitis HLS (see the [installation instructions]({{ site.baseurl }}/docs/installation.md#launching-vitis))
 * Go to `File → New Component → HLS`.
 You will set a sequence of items: